TobiasFranek/slp-styleguide/src/markdown/index.md

 # Introduction

-This is the Styleguide for the Multimediaproject MMP2a "SLP"
+This is the Styleguide for the Multimediaproject MMP2a "SLP".
+It should assure consistent CSS and coding quality for designers and developers on this project.

 ## Idea